 SETAC Publications and Presentations

-By submitting a publication, an abstract, slides or a poster to SETAC, or agreeing to have a presentation recorded, the author declares the right to grant SETAC permission to use, reproduce, display, distribute (internally or externally) derivative works of any or all of the submissions, including the author’s own works and that of others.
+By submitting a publication, an abstract, slides or a poster to SETAC, or agreeing to have a presentation recorded or streamed, the author declares the right to grant SETAC permission to use, reproduce, display, distribute (internally or externally) derivative works of any or all of the submissions, including the author’s own works and that of others.
 Being able to grant these rights requires stringent attention to permissions.
 SETAC provides these recommendations to assist the authors in that regard:

 You must properly attribute the original source for any material (text excerpts of more than 250 words, tables, figures, illustrations, photos, videos and audio recordings) that has been published previously, including content that has been published in print, digitally or electronically.
 Attribution is NOT a substitute for permission to re-use, unless the material is licensed under Creative Commons (see below under Open Access).
 If in doubt, you should obtain permission.
 Please exercise customary professional courtesy in acknowledging intellectual properties such as patents and trademarks.